 If you are looking for a place to explore during the winter months, I cannot recommend Chester Lake more.
 It is one of the perfect hikes to start the transition from being a summer hiker to all-season hiking.
 Chester is an easy hike, so it is great for beginners during all seasons.
 However, it also provides gorgeous views and accumulates a considerable snow pack, giving an authentic winter hiking experience while remaining approachable for those new to winter hiking.

-Chester Lake is a 9.3 km out-and-back hike with 300 total meters of elevation gain.
-This elevation remains relatively gradually overall, so it is certainly doable in the snow.
+The elevation to Chester Lake remains relatively gradually overall, so it is certainly doable in the snow.
 You may want to bring micro-spikes or hiking crampons for extra grip.
-You can check out my other winter hiking recommendations here if you need more information on what to bring and what to know before going to the mountains in the winter.
+You can check out my other winter hiking recommendations if you need more information on what to bring and what to know before going to the mountains in the winter.

 Hiking Chester Lake in Different Seasons